-They should be cost-effective, time-bound and targted.
+- They should be cost-effective, time-bound and targeted.
 Exhibit 3 illustrates the IMF's estimated cost of support to the lowest 20% and 40% of households across different countries.
 This aims to protect households that most need it while limiting government intervention, which in turn slows the adjustment in consumption, and minimises the additional build-up in public debt.
-The IMF suggested windfall profit taxation "can be an option" but warned that careful design would be necessary to avoid "unintended consequences", strictly limiting this to "excess profits".

-They should not aim to offset the loss of real income, but rather aim to protect poor and vulnerable households.
-The IMF

-"Surging Energy Prices in Europe in the Aftermath of the War: How to Support the Vulnerable and Speed up the Transition Away from Fossil Fuels", IMF, July 2022. went on to add that fiscal policy should not add to aggregate demand to avoid exacerbating price pressures.
+The IMF suggested windfall profit taxation "can be an option" but warned that careful design would be necessary to avoid "unintended consequences", strictly limiting this to "excess profits". - They should not aim to offset the loss of real income, but rather aim to protect poor and vulnerable households.
+The IMF went on to add that fiscal policy should not add to aggregate demand to avoid exacerbating price pressures.
 Several central banks have discussed the increased need for additional tightening of monetary policy in the event of loosening fiscal policy.